zng-ui/zng/TODO/Widgets.md

 Widget that need to be implemented.

+* `view` as a full widget.
+  - Need to support generics in widget constructors?

 * Progress indicator.
 * Button (work button, default, primary, cancel, progress disabled).
 * Thumb, draggable.